Hong Kong to sentence dozens of democracy campaigners

 The “principal offenders” face 10 years to life in jail.

-Benny Tai — one of the city’s most renowned constitutional and human rights legal scholars — has been named “the brain behind the project” by prosecutors.
+Legal scholar Benny Tai has been named “the brain behind the project” by prosecutors.

 The oldest defendant is “Long Hair” Leung Kwok-hung, the 68-year-old co-founder of the city’s last standing opposition party the League of Social Democrats.